wodr/Pico/README.md

 **Demo RP2040 raspberry pico using PIO in micropython**

 The HoldButton implements a button, that fires an interrupt, if the button is pushed, hold or released.
-The scnerio for using this kind of button is:
+The scenario for using this kind of button is:
 - Press once : ON
 - Press again: OFF
 - Hold  : control a PWM up and down to dim an LED